People play bridge at Crockfords for all sorts of reasons, but a few common themes regularly appear:

 How to donate to the club

-Personal donations from members have the potential to greatly assist the many projects needed to run our club.
-They can be made anytime during the year and are now eligible for a tax credit.
+Personal donations from members have the potential to greatly assist the many projects undertaken by our club.
+They can be made anytime during the year and are eligible for a tax credit.
 If you would like to make a donation, please contact us.